lowern1ght/AlercroyBot/README.md

 > The first step is to create a new class inheriting the **ICommandAsync** interface and add Attribute: **CommandDescription**

-- You can also get the added built-in services in the constructor because this bot uses MsDI
+- You can also get the added built-in services in the constructor because this bot uses MSDI

 ```csharp